m3-labs/cofund/README.md

 - ETHERSCAN_API_KEY: go to https://etherscan.io/apis and create a private key.

-## Deploy the CoFund smart contract to Rinkeby
+### Deploy the CoFund smart contract to Rinkeby
 On the local machine, run:

 ```
 npx hardhat deploy --reset
 ```

-## Send Superfluid Stream to the CoFund smart contract
+### Send Superfluid Stream to the CoFund smart contract
-In this step, copy the generated smart contract, i.e. `COFUND`, and go to the [Superfluid dashboard](https://app.superfluid.finance/dashboard), and send some stream to the smart contract.
+Copy the generated smart contract, i.e. `COFUND`, go to the [Superfluid dashboard](https://app.superfluid.finance/dashboard), and send some stream to the smart contract.

-## Transfer Ownership of the CoFund smart contract to Aragon client
+### Transfer Ownership of the CoFund smart contract to Aragon client
 First, go to Aragon and create an organization.
 Go to the Organization section, and copy the address of the agent.
 Next, go to `scripts/setOwner.js` file, and paste the agent address in this expression: